Visperi/GlasnostBot/README.md

 ## Configuration

 Most of the bot behaviour can be controlled through configuration in `config.toml`.
 Discord command `reload` can be used to reload the configuration at runtime.
-Bot restart is required when changing API tokens or general configuration.
+Bot restart is required when changing API tokens.

 Below is a list of config sections and their variables and values.